apigee/apigeetool-node/README.md

 * create or delete a Developer in Edge
 * create or delete a Developer Application in Edge
 * create or delete a Cache resource in Edge
+* create, retrieve or delete a KVM Map in Edge
+* create, retrieve or delete a KVM Entry in Edge

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.